En / Ru

 Looking for the Snow Leopard

 I went to Sailugem National Park, armed with all the necessary photo equipment to shoot pictures of wild animals in their natural habitat.
 In the evening, I arrived at the Kosh-Agach Vistor's Center.
-During the tea break, I shared my professional plans with the local biologist Denis Malikov, the deputy director of science of the park.
+During the tea break, I shared my professional plans with the local biologist Denis Malikov, the deputy director for science at the park.
 Well, Denis did not laugh at my ambitious plans, but he did hint that my ambitions as a wildlife photographer were set way too high.
 It turned out that no one had yet managed to capture a photo of a snow leopard in Russia, not even with a professional camera.
 All images of the animal have been taken on the Mongolian side.
-Irbis (the Russian name of the snow leopard) are so cautious and elusive, that a chance to see one is considered an exceptional success.
-Well, even biologists who study leopards have rarely seen them in the wild.
+Irbis (the Russian name of the snow leopard) is so cautious and elusive, that a chance to see one is considered exceptional luck.
+Even biologists who study leopards have rarely seen them in the wild.
 Denis has been working in the national park for almost six years, and he has never been able to even catch a glimpse of a rare big cat.

 "But if we are lucky," Denis reassured me, "tomorrow we will probably see a snow leopard in the pictures on the camera traps, we’ll check a couple of them."

-It's difficult to say, what the total population of the snow leopard is in the world, but scientists assume there are between 4000 and 7000 animals.
-This wide range is simple to explain - snow leopards are hardly studied, there is no general database, and experts from different countries where the snow leopard lives (Mongolia, China, Uzbekistan, Afghanistan, Tajikistan, India) barely communicate.
-There are only 18 snow leopards within the territory of the Sailugem National Park.
+It's difficult to say, what the total population of the snow leopard is in the world, but scientists assume there are between 4,000 and 7,000 animals.
+This wide range is simple to explain — snow leopards are hardly studied, there is no general database, and experts from different countries where the snow leopard lives (Mongolia, China, Uzbekistan, Afghanistan, Tajikistan, India) barely communicate.
+According to the 2024 census coordinated by Sailugem National Park and the Irbis Association, at least 87 snow leopards were recorded in Russia.
+The Altai Republic remains the leading region, with 54 individuals, including 47 recorded in Sailugem National Park and adjacent areas.
 Over 1,500 cats live in Mongolia, according to local scientists’ research.
 But Russian scientists prefer not to comment on these numbers, because an official database does not exist and there is no single approach to the study of snow leopards.
-Thanks to camera traps, the Russian scientists do know each local Sailugem leopard “in person”, and there is kind of a passport for each cat.
+Thanks to camera traps, the Russian scientists do know each local Sailugem leopard “in person”, and there is a kind of a passport for each cat.

 "And what about microchip implants or shock collars, why don’t you use them?"
 I asked.

-"We consciously made a decision not to «chip» the leopards, because of even the smallest probability that it can cause harm or death to the animal.
+"We consciously made a decision not to “chip” the leopards, because even the smallest probability of harming the animal is unacceptable or death to the animal.
 We simply cannot allow this.
 Well, despite that, there is the fact that leopards can get stuck in snare traps, with spring mechanisms that scratch the cat’s thigh and cause it to be injured.
 Trying to free itself, the snow leopard may dislocate its paw.
-That’s why it is necessary to free the animal as soon as possible - on the same or at least the next day.
+That’s why it is necessary to free the animal as soon as possible — on the same or at least the next day.
 But the problem is we can’t control the entire territory every day, these are hard-to-reach places", answered Denis.

 "But is it possible to track the leopards with a camera-drone?"
 I did not give up.

-"Well, it is possible", agreed Denis, «But drones must be professional, with a large flight radius and a thermographic camera.
-These are too expensive for us at the moment, we can’t afford them.
+"Well, it is possible," agreed Denis, "but drones must be professional, with a large flight radius and a thermographic camera.
+They are too expensive for us at the moment, we can’t afford them.
 It's a big pity, because such drones could help us to track argali (wild sheep) as well."

 • Orange-fact

-Snow leopard or Irbis, is an animal from the family of Felidae (cats), of the genus Panthera.
-It is listed as endangered species.
+Snow leopard, or irbis, is an animal from the family of Felidae (cats), of the genus Panthera.
+It is listed as an endangered species.
 It is the only cat that has adapted to living in the harsh conditions of the highlands.
 Within Russia, snow leopards live only on the very edge of a larger territory that consists of 12 countries: Russia, Mongolia, China, Kazakhstan, Afghanistan, India, Kyrgyzstan, Nepal, Pakistan, Tajikistan, Uzbekistan, Bhutan.

 "So what can you do?"
 I asked.